-While you are there, take photos of both cars involved in the parking lot accident.
+After you hit a parked car, take photos of both cars involved in the parking lot accident.
 If possible, take photos of any factors that might have led to the accident, such as a crowded parking lot with vehicles jutting too far into the aisle.

 Alert the Authorities

 Even if it’s a minor parking lot accident, it’s always a good idea to contact the local police.
-They will come out and file a report and may help you get in contact with the owner of the car.
-The police report will be an important part of your insurance claim and record crucial details you will need to remember later.
+They will file a report and may help you get in contact with the owner of the car.
+The police report will be an important part of your insurance claim and will record crucial details you may need later.

 Call Your Agent

 When you are involved in any accident, your agent should be your next phone call.
 They will help you ensure you have shared the correct information, documented the scene of the accident and have covered your bases.
 The insurance company of the other motorist may file a claim, so it’s wise to give your agent a heads up.
 They can help you check your liability and collision coverage and remind you of your deductible.

 What if Your Car Was Hit?

 If someone hits your car in a parking lot, you may be able to track down the person who hit you if there are witnesses or video footage.
 If not, you may be stuck with the repair bill.
 The accident may not count against you, but you may have to pay your deductible to cover the damages to your vehicle.
 Contact the local police to file a report, and contact your agent to see if the accident would be covered.